Understanding About Spanning Tree Protocol

 • Context-Aware Decisions: Policies adapt to user role, device posture, location, and time.

-• Just-in-Time / Just-Enough Access: Temporary entitlements reduce persistent risk.
+• Just-in-Time / Just-Enough Access: Temporary, minimal entitlements reduce persistent risk.

 • Segmentation & Isolation: East-west movement is constrained by zone-based controls.